Ada-Developers-Academy/daily-curriculum/topic_resources/javascript/javascript-101.md

 [CodePen](//codepen.io), and [JS Bin](//jsbin.com).
 We'll use
 JSFiddle for demonstrations, but it's a matter of taste.

+Since we are used to using a REPL like IRB, we will be using Node's REPL which will look quite familiar to us now.

 ### Getting Help

-The best JS doumentation is on the
+The best JS documentation is on the
 [Mozilla Developer Network](https://developer.mozilla.org).
 ProTip: add "mdn" to your Google searches about JavaScript questions.
 W3Schools results will show up above MDN otherwise, and